ManuSharma1991/mv-portfolio/README.md

 ## 🛠️ My Expertise

 ### MERN Stack Development

 My MERN stack development experience covers the full spectrum of application creation, from intricate frontend UIs to robust backend logic and data management:

 * **Dynamic & Interactive Frontend Development (React & Redux Toolkit):**
   * Expertise in building complex, state-driven user interfaces with React and Redux Toolkit.
   * Proven ability to develop features like custom, interactive timelines, real-time previews, and sophisticated data visualizations.
   * Proficient in integrating libraries like D3.js to render dynamic overlays (e.g., Picture-in-Picture, text, images) on media elements.
   * Experience building features from scratch, such as comprehensive media libraries for browsing and selecting assets.
   * Developed functionalities for direct media capture within the browser, including video, audio, and screen recording.
 * **Robust Backend Development (Node.js & Express.js):**
   * Skilled in creating secure and efficient RESTful APIs with Node.js and Express.js.
   * Designing clear API contracts and data structures (e.g., custom JSON formats for complex operations) that enable decoupled and extensible systems.
-    *   _(Further details on specific Node.js/Express.js experience can be added here)_
 * **Efficient Data Management (MongoDB):**
   * Designing MongoDB schemas optimized for application performance and scalability.
-    *   _(Further details on specific MongoDB experience can be added here)_
 * **Architectural Foresight:**
   * A key focus in my development process is creating extensible architectures.
 For example, the design of core data structures (like custom JSON for editorial actions) allows for advanced capabilities such as programmatically generating entire complex sequences or workflows without manual UI interaction, opening doors for automation and templating.

 ### Problem Solving & Architectural Design

 My expertise includes dissecting intricate UI/UX challenges and engineering elegant, functional solutions.
 For example:

 * **Pixel-to-Time Translation for Dynamic Timelines:** Successfully developed custom mathematical logic and timer-based mechanisms within React & Redux Toolkit to precisely map pixel movements to temporal units, ensuring real-time responsiveness for dynamic timeline interfaces.
 * **Decoupled Preview & Backend Processing:** Architected systems where complex editorial actions were previewed instantly on the frontend using CSS, while a custom JSON instruction set captured edits for sequential backend processing, ensuring a fluid user experience and a maintainable, extensible system.

 ### Deployment, CI/CD & Infrastructure Management

 Beyond development, I bring practical experience in deploying and managing web applications:

 * **Containerization with Docker:** Proficient in writing Dockerfiles (including multi-stage builds for React & Node.js) and managing containerized services with tools like Portainer and Docker CLI.
 * **Linux Server Administration & Self-Hosting:** Over a decade of experience as a Linux user, adept at server administration for robust self-hosted environments.
-I manage a personal homelab (Raspberry Pi based) hosting diverse services, orchestrated via Nginx Proxy Manager.
+I manage a personal homelab hosting diverse services, orchestrated via Nginx Proxy Manager.
   * *This very landing page is containerized with Docker and self-hosted on this infrastructure.*
 * **CI/CD Automation:** Practical experience with GitHub Actions and Jenkins for automating build, test, and deployment pipelines for personal projects.

 ---